It’s heartbreaking to walk to a favorite restaurant only to discover it closed during Covid, adding to a list that’s by now in the thousands.

 At the cannoli’s invention, Sicily was occupied by Arabs, and making traditional food was a cultural priority.
 The cannoli became a traditional treat for Carnivale, a festive season occurring before Lent that features parades and masquerades.

-The typical cannoli outer shell is pastry dough fashioned into a conical shape and fried.
+The typical cannoli outer shell is pastry dough and fried in a conical shape.
 This is where Pietro’s genius comes in.
-You can enjoy as much filling as you like by serving the pastry flat.
-The cannoli’s flavor emanates from its sweet filling and its creamy mixture is usually made from ricotta or mascarpone cheese.
-Here they chose to use both.
+You can enjoy filling as much by serving the pastry flat.
+The cannoli’s flavor emanates from its sweet filling, and its creamy mixture is usually made from ricotta or mascarpone cheese.
+Here, they chose to use both.
 The cheese is sweetened with sugar or honey and served with other ingredients like chocolate, pistachios, candied citrus, marsala wine, and even rose water.
 Ours had cinnamon and chocolate pieces.

 Americanized versions are made of a simple custard from sugar, milk, and cornstarch accented with vanilla.
-These are hardly worth eating and thankfully not served in this authentic restaurant.
+These are hardly worth eating and, thankfully, are not served in this authentic restaurant.

 Dessert went well with a steaming, delicious cup of cappuccino topped with a dash of cinnamon.
 Local denizens recommended we try Pietro’s fabulous steaks next time.

 232 E 43rd Street, New York, NY 10017-4713

 Located between Second and Third Avenue on E 43rd

 Local (212) 682-9760 | Toll Free (929) 329-1710